anudeepadi/affinityanswers_task/README.md

 # Twitter Sentiment Analysis
 This project aims to perform sentiment analysis on a dataset of tweets.
-The goal is to determine whether each tweet is positive, negative, or neutral.
+The goal is to determine the profanity score in tweets.

 # Problem Statement
-Sentiment analysis is an important task in natural language processing.
-It has various applications, including market research, social media analysis, and customer feedback analysis.
-The objective of this project is to perform sentiment analysis on a dataset of tweets and determine whether each tweet is positive, negative, or neutral.
+Do read the following blog post before answering the questions https://medium.com/affinityanswers-tech/recruitment-how-not-to-answer-our-take-home-questions-57153d143447 Imagine there is a file full of Twitter tweets by various users and you are provided a set of words that indicates racial slurs.
+Write a program that can indicate the degree of profanity for each sentence in the file.
+Write in any programming language (preferably in Python) - make any assumptions, but remember to state them.
+Please place the code in GitHub with proper documentation and share...

 # Implementation
 The project is implemented using Python programming language.
 The load_stopwords() function loads a set of stop words from the StopWords directory.
 The load_master_dictionary() function loads a master dictionary of positive and negative words from the MasterDictionary directory.
 The clean_tweet() function cleans the tweet by removing stop words and converting all words to lowercase.
 The calculate_polarity() function calculates the polarity and subjectivity scores of the tweet.
 The analyze_tweets() function reads each tweet from the tweets500.txt file and prints the result of sentiment analysis for each tweet.